sciluna/llm-text-to-knowledge-graph/textToKnowledgeGraph/README.md

 - The default style file is located at `<repo_root>/data/cx_style.json`.
 You can override this with the `--style_path` parameter.
 - Make sure your input files exist and that your API key is valid.
 - The package logs detailed processing steps and total runtime for batch processing.

-# python -m nltk.downloader stopwords
+- You may need to run this `python -m nltk.downloader stopwords` to download the NLTK stopwords corpus if you encounter issues with text processing.